Symptoms

 One cause is tight jaw muscles.
 The two little ear muscles share the same motor root as the jaw muscles, so increased jaw muscle tonus is accompanied by increased ear muscle tonus.
 One of the ear muscles, the tensor tympani, tightens the ear drum; and when its resting tonus is disturbed, it is not ready to hear.
 As a result, you often feel like you are missing things that people say, even though your hearing tests show normal results.
 The other ear muscle, the tensor veli palatini muscles, pulls open the eustachian tube during swallowing; and disturbing its resting tonus can prevent the tube from equalizing pressure between the middle ear and the outside air, making your ear feel blocked or stuffy.

-The other cause is fluid pressure from swelling of the TMJ capsule due to inflammation.
+The second cause is fluid pressure from swelling of the TMJ capsule due to inflammation.
 The back ends of the TMJs, where most of the tissue bruising occurs, are located only 1.5 millimeters from the front of the middle ear, and increased fluid pressure from inflammation can easily cross the thin membrane bones separating them.
 The vertigo in balance disorders is associated with enlargement of the endolymphatic spaces, which seems to be a sign of increased fluid pressure.

 BALANCE DISORDERS - are frequently caused by TMJ inflammation, because the body's balance mechanism is located in the inner ear, just behind the TMJs.
 This mechanism is connected somehow with our core sense of self.
 When it is severely damaged, it causes dizziness and vomiting.
 When it is recovering or only mildly damaged, the same system can produce feelings of disorientation, inability to concentrate, a tendency to bump into things, and "spaciness".